 Virginia, United States

-Last summer I contemplated Gurumayi’s teachings daily as I embarked on a fundraiser to provide money to feed 100 children for a year through PRASAD’s nutrition program.
+Last summer I contemplated Gurumayi’s teachings daily as I embarked on a fundraiser to provide money to feed one hundred children for a year through The PRASAD Project’s nutrition program.
 The goal of our group of donors is to increase this number every year.

 Washington, United States

-Filled with gratitude, I told a friend, “Now I realize food as God.”
+Filled with gratitude, I told a friend, “Now I realize food is God.”

 Hindelang, Germany

-The Yoga of Discipline, Gurumayi teaches us to chew each morsel of food until it becomes “pastelike,” and to let it mix with “the fire of love, devotion, and faith in God.”
+In her book, Gurumayi teaches us to chew each morsel of food thoroughly, as we let it mix with “the fire of love, devotion, and faith in God.”
 When I began practicing this, I counted the number of chews so that I wouldn’t swallow the food too soon.
 As I stayed with it, I began discovering wonderful benefits of chewing thoroughly: the food released more flavors in my mouth, my mind and body relaxed, and the whole experience of eating became meditative.
 I was more attuned to how different foods affected me.
 I felt satisfied with less, and my energy was more even throughout the day.

 Over the years it has become so natural to chew thoroughly that my body now refuses to swallow until I’ve done so.
 And the more I remember to focus my mind on eating as worship, as meditation, the more peaceful and joyful mealtimes become.